List of House of Cards trilogy characters: Tom Makepeace, MP

-Tom Makepeace (Paul Freeman) served under Francis Urquhart as Deputy Prime Minister and Foreign Secretary, then as Prime Minister.
+Tom Makepeace (Paul Freeman) served under Francis Urquhart as deputy prime minister and Foreign Secretary, then as prime minister.
 He and Urquhart frequently clashed over Europe and various domestic policies.

 Following a major dispute with Urquhart over Urquhart's proposal of a single language for Europe, Makepeace was fired from the Cabinet.
 He was offered the post of Secretary of State for Education (seen as a traditional "dumping ground" post) but declined it.
 Enraged, he resigns from the Cabinet and attacks Urquhart repeatedly from the opposition benches.

 Makepeace challenged the Prime Minister for the leadership of the Conservative Party.
 He failed to win the first ballot but managed to force a second one, and planned to use recently obtained evidence of Urquhart's criminal activities to undermine his position.
 However, Urquhart was killed before the second ballot, thus enabling Makepeace to win the election unopposed.

 In the book, Makepeace does not challenge Urquhart for the leadership but instead leads a popular movement to undermine the prime minister and his leadership.
 He is present when Urquhart is shot but does not win the Premiership after being tainted by his association with Passolides.
 The Premiership goes to Maxwell Stanbrook, the Environment Secretary.

 Henry Collingridge, MP

-Henry "Hal" Collingridge (David Lyon) succeeds Margaret Thatcher as Prime Minister in House of Cards.
+Henry "Hal" Collingridge (David Lyon) succeeds Margaret Thatcher as prime minister in House of Cards.

 Collingridge is portrayed as being a decent man and a passive, indecisive leader who relies heavily on the support of his Cabinet Ministers and trusted cronies like Francis Urquhart and Lord "Teddy" Billsborough.
-At the start of the novel (and TV adaptation) he has just led his party to victory in a general election (albeit with a very reduced majority).
+At the start of the novel (and TV adaptation) he has just led his party to victory in a general election (albeit with a very reduced majority, losing at least 70 seats).

 In his first reshuffle he makes the decision not to make any changes to the government, arguing that a massive shake-up could be misconstrued as panic.
 A furious Urquhart is therefore passed over for promotion, so begins plotting his revenge.

 Collingridge's brief time in office proves difficult for him thanks to Urquhart, who embarrasses his boss by leaking delicate information to the press and one of the Labour Party backbenchers, Stephen Kendrick.
 He then fabricates a scandal concerning Collingridge's alcoholic brother and insider trading, which forces the prime minister to resign after a short period in office, never once suspecting Urquhart's betrayal.

 He is succeeded by Urquhart, whom, in a final twist of irony, Collingridge offers to support.